dotkernel/dot-rbac

 Creating assertions

 Assertions are checked after permission granting, right before returning the authorization result.
 Assertions can have a last word in deciding if someone is authorized for the requested action.
-A good assertion example could be an edit permission, but with the restriction that it should be able to edit the item just if the user id is matching with the item's owner id.
+A good assertion example could be an edit permission, but with the restriction that it should be able to edit the item just if the user id matches the item's owner id.
 It is up to you to write the logic inside an assertion.

 An assertion has to implement the AssertionInterface and be registered in the AssertionPluginManager.